digitallinguistics/scription/README.md

 ## Interlinear Gloss Schema

 An optional *interlinear gloss schema* may be included after the header and one or more line breaks.
 This schema tells parsers what each line in your subsequent interlinear glossed utterances represents.
-If no schema is provided, parsers should default to the following:
+If no schema is provided, parsers should default to the following for 3-line utterances:

 ```
+\schema
 \morph
 \gl
 \tln